SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 ### <a name="measurements"></a>Measurements

 The Measurements tab provides a default visualization of numeric data provided by the device in the form of charts.
 Charts are grouped into types of measurements, which can contain multiple graphs or "series".
-For example, the screenshot below shows a chart for motion measurement including graphs for acceleration in the three dimensions, and a chart with modem statistics in the form of signal strength and bit error rate.
+The screenshot below for example shows a chart for motion measurement including graphs for acceleration in the three dimensions, and a chart with modem statistics in the form of signal strength and bit error rate.

 ![Measurements](/guides/users-guide/measurements.png)